Basic electronics for beginners (Step by step guide 2024)

 1. Open

-The simple answer is, the circuit is not complete anymore.
+The simple answer is, that the circuit is not complete anymore.
 And an incomplete circuit is called an open circuit.

 Or more technically speaking any two points on a board or circuit that offer infinite resistance (R), we call it an open circuit.